 “I definitely have a lot more freedom in civilian life but at the same time I feel some instability.
 Without the structure, order, and camaraderie I had with my unit, I felt exposed.
 It was a bumpy road back but the Vet Center has really helped me adjust.”

 As you adjust to your transition from the military, you may:

-Feel uncomfortable with the lack of structure and goals compared to military life
+Feel uncomfortable with the lack of structure and goals compared with military life

-Miss the adrenaline of physical and life-challenging situations
+Miss the adrenaline rush of physical and life-challenging situations

 Worry about your finances